k0Iry/SpaceInvaders/README.md

 # SpaceInvaders
-Space invaders implemented in Rust and Swift.

-This repo contains both iOS and macOS application.

-CPU engine is written in Rust [here](https://github.com/k0Iry/8080-Emulator-in-Rust).

-To build, you need to obtain the Rust library and header file.
+SpaceInvaders in SwiftUI.

+This project mainly serves as a working DEMO for the 8080 emulation library in Rust [here](https://github.com/k0Iry/8080-Emulator-in-Rust).

+It provides a way of using the Rust library.

 ## Play(on macOS):

 ```
-P => Pause or resume/start the game console
+P => Start or pause/resume the game console

 C => Drop a coin for player 1